aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_move_frozen_into_Bounds.rst

 :Default:	Common_warning_default

 This option determines what happens to the .level value of a frozen variable if this value is currently outside the bounds of the variable.
-Only when set to Error the .level value will not be changed.
+Only when set to 'Error' the .level value will not be changed.
 For all other settings the .level value  will be changed to the value of the closest bound, and an optional warning message is triggered.

 This option is no longer valid for the new mathematical program generator.
-This new generator uses the option 'move_nonvar_level_within_bounds' and will act according to that option without any error or warning message.
+This new generator uses the option **Move Nonvar Level Within Bounds** and will act according to that option without any error or warning message.

 .. list-table::